ianstormtaylor/superstruct/Readme.md

 ### Usage

-Superstruct exports a `struct` factory for creating functions that validate data against a specific schema:
+Superstruct exports a `struct` factory for creating structs that can validate data against a specific schema:

 ```js
 import { struct } from 'superstruct'